Statistical Significance of Clustering using Soft Thresholding: Introduction

 SigClust has given useful and reasonable answers in many high dimensional applications (\cite{milano2008,sigapply1,Neil10}).
-However, SigClust was based on some approximations, with room for improvement.
+However, SigClust was based on some approximations and left room for improvement.
 In order to simulate the null distribution of the test statistic, SigClust uses invariance principles to reduce the problem to just estimating a diagonal null covariance matrix.
 This is the same task as finding the underlying eigenvalues of the covariance matrix.
 Therefore, a key step in SigClust is the effective estimation of these eigenvalues.
 Currently a factor analysis model is used to reduce the covariance matrix eigenvalue estimation problem to the problem of estimating a low rank component that models biological effects together with a common background noise level.
-However, the empirical studies in Section \ref{soft} show that this method can be dramatically improved.
+However, the empirical studies in Section \ref{simulation} show that when there are a few large eigenvalues this method can be dramatically improved.

-Recently, many sparse methods have been introduced to improve the estimation of the high dimensional covariance matrix, see e.g. \cite{Meinshausen06highdimensional,yuanlin2007,friedman2008,zhu2008,fan2009,witten2010,yuan2010,cai2011,witten2011}, among many others.
-A critical difference between SigClust and these sparse approaches is that SigClust only needs estimates of the $d$ eigenvalues instead of the $d(d-1)/2$ parameters of the full covariance matrix.
-This is because the null distribution of the test statistic used in SigClust is determined by the eigenvalues rather than the entire covariance matrix.
-Nevertheless, these sparse proposals have motivated us to improve the estimation of the eigenvalues.
-The soft thresholding method proposed in this paper is closely related to sparse covariance matrix estimation methods.
+Recently, many sparse methods have been introduced to improve the estimation of the high dimensional covariance matrix, see e.g. \cite{Meinshausen06highdimensional,yuanlin2007,friedman2008,zhu2008, fan2009,witten2009,yuan2010,cai2011,witten2011}, among many others.
+Let $d$ denote the dimension of the feature space.
+Then, a critical difference between SigClust and these sparse approaches is that SigClust only needs estimates of the $d$ eigenvalues instead of the $d(d-1)/2$ parameters of the full covariance matrix.
+This is because, based on the rotation invariance of the test statistic, the null distribution of the test statistic used in SigClust is determined by the eigenvalues rather than the entire covariance matrix.
+Nevertheless, the sparse methods are somewhat related to the soft thresholding method proposed in this paper, in the sense that the latter also incorporates a type of $L_1$ penalty.

-The contributions in this paper start by showing that, when there is a single strong spike in the eigenvalues, the original SigClust (which in Section \ref{likehard} is seen to be reasonably called $hard~thresholded$) can be seriously anti-conservative.
-This motivates an appropriate soft thresholding variation, with much better SigClust performance in those contexts.
-However, in the case of small total spikes, the soft thresholding becomes anti-conservative, while the hard gives much better performance.
-This motivates a combined method, which is able to take advantage of the strengths of each method, to give an overall useful variation of SigClust.
-The combined method is seen to give vastly improved SigClust performance over a very wide range of settings, through detailed simulations and theoretical analysis.